banago/PHPloy/readme.md

 2. Create the `deploy.ini` file inside your project folder.
 3. Run `phploy` in terminal.

+OR

+You can add the path to `phploy.phar` in your $PATH

+If running bash, do so by running this in terminal: `echo "export PATH=\$HOME/ PHPLOY.PHAR PATH " >> ~/.profile`<br>
+If using zsh: `echo "export PATH=\$HOME/ PHPLOY.PHAR PATH " >> ~/.zshrc`

+Then you can run `phploy.phar` in terminal.
+If you wish to run it without .phar at the end, just navigate to the file, rename the file and remove .phar and save.

 ### Installing PHPloy globally in Windows